tfitzpatrick0/OSproject4-FileSystem/README.md

 ## Errata

-> Describe any known errors, bugs, or deviations from the requirements.
+> Describe any known errors or bugs

 There is one test that does not pass for 'copyin 200'.
 There are no memory issues.